LMB25/ICCL/user_manual.md

 ```
 docker build -t docker-iccl .
 ```
-After the container is build the webapp can be run using
+After the container is built, the webapp can be run using
 ```
 docker run -p 8050:8050 docker-iccl
 ```
+Open ```http://127.0.0.1:8050/``` to access the running webapp.

 ## Application Layout